 It is undeniable that emotion plays an important role in our daily lives.
 Emotions help us to recognize and respond to different situations, guide us toward achieving our goals, and help us build relationships with others.

-Ultimately, emotions have a huge impact on our lives and it’s important to be aware of this.
-We briefly touched on examples of how emotions guide us through life in the introduction, but here is a more comprehensive table of each primary emotion, the reaction it triggers, and the action it guides us towards.
+Ultimately, emotions have a huge impact on our lives, and it’s important to be aware of this.
+We briefly touched on examples of how emotions guide us through life in the introduction, but here is a more comprehensive table of each primary emotion, the reaction it triggers, and the action it guides us toward.

 You can see from the table that each and every emotion is a powerful tool that helps us to navigate the world.
 You can see how each emotion has a clear purpose and understanding this is key to emotion management.

 Learning how to identify and work with our emotions can be incredibly beneficial for both our mental and physical health.
 And the emotion wheel can be a great tool for this journey.